The Adventures of Huckleberry Finn

 Guided Reading Level:

-Slavery, Underground Railroad, Abolition, African American, Social Studies through Literature, Character and Values, Courage, Bravery, Heroism, Friends and Friendship, Prejudice and Tolerance Experiences, Honor, Tolerance and Acceptance
+Slavery, Underground Railroad, Abolition, Running Away, African American, Friends and Friendship, Prejudice and Tolerance Experiences

 Mark Twain's classic novel, The Adventures of Huckleberry Finn, tells the story of a teenage misfit who finds himself floating on a raft down the Mississippi River with an escaping slave, Jim.
 In the course of their perilous journey, Huck and Jim meet adventure, danger, and a cast of characters who are sometimes menacing and often hilarious.